-The New Lipchis Way was created in 1980’s by a group of Liphook Ramblers, but it was only until 2008 when the route was waymarked and a trail guide was produced by Keith & Sally from ‘Footprints of Sussex’.
+The New Lipchis Way was created in 1980’s by a group of Liphook Ramblers, but it was only in 2008 that the route was waymarked and a trail guide was produced by Keith & Sally from ‘Footprints of Sussex’.

 The trail is typically walked in two long days of approximately 20 miles each or three shorter days of 10 miles each.
 However, if you really fancy a challenge, people do walk the trail in one day!

 We walked part of the Lipchis Way from Midhurst, as it was easy to get to and also had plenty of parking opportunities.
 From here, it was easy to follow the New Lipchis Way signs (opposite South Pond down The Warf road) to follow the route to Heyshott and back.
 This is a nice section, as you can stop at the Unicorn Inn in Heyshott for lunch and then either retrace your steps back to Midhurst, or we used our map to find footpaths back to make it a circular route.
 We ended up walking through Midhurst Common and along part of the Serpent Trail.
 See the plotted route on Komoot below.